adamgosine/realtime-sensor-dashboard/README.md

 | Servo VCC | 5V | External supply recommended if load applied |
 | Servo GND | GND | Must share ground with ESP32 |

-The servo *may make noise even with no load attached* — that's normal for SG90s due to idle PWM jitter.
+The servo *may make noise even with no load attached* due to idle PWM jitter.

 ---